withastro/docs/src/pages/en/core-concepts/astro-pages.md

 Non-HTML pages, like `.json` or `.xml`, can be built from `.js` and `.ts`.
 All that's needed is to export a `get()` function that returns a string `body` with the rendered file contents.

-Built file and extensions are based on the source file's name, ex: `src/pages/data.json.ts` will be built to match the `/data.json` route in your final build.
+Built filenames and extensions are based on the source file's name, ex: `src/pages/data.json.ts` will be built to match the `/data.json` route in your final build.

 ```js
 // src/pages/company.json.ts